-Read a sneak preview of Scavenged, Scott’s debut novel about a young man struggling to retain his humanity in the wake of an alien abduction.
+Read the first chapter of Scavenged, Scott’s debut novel about a young man struggling to retain his humanity in the wake of an alien abduction.

 Almost there, the scavenger thought.
 Just a little farther.
 He slid the damping piston the rest of the way down into the shock and reached for the motor oil with his right hand, pouring it into the open assembly with a soft little glug-glug.
 He used the sound to gauge when the oil level was near the top, because the dusky light in the garage was dim, and he couldn’t risk seeing if the fluorescent lamps overhead still worked.
 They probably didn’t.
 He had to get this right, or he’d die alone in a filthy garage a few minutes from now.

 Orion Danes liked the sounds of his work—the soft whirring and grinding of something being fixed up, something old and broken being made new again.
 He concentrated on these sounds, shutting out the screams and gunfire in the streets outside.
 He replaced the rubber seal and tightened the nut back down on the top of the repaired shock, then removed the shock from the vise on the workbench and carried it to the dirt bike in the corner.
 He’d ducked into this abandoned garage just as the raiders had come charging into the little town.
 Orion had originally intended to stay the night here, moving on in the morning; now, rest was the last thing on his mind.